 Fastweb is one of the largest providers of broadband services in Italy.
 Its product portfolio comprises voice, data, broadband and TV services as well as video-on-demand for residential and corporate customers.
 In addition, Fastweb offers mobile phone services on the basis of an MVNO contract (as a virtual network operator).
 It also provides comprehensive network services and customised solutions.

 Other Operating Segments

-Other Operating Segments mainly comprises the business area Participations.
+Other Operating Segments mainly comprise the business area Participations.
 In addition, the segment includes the areas of Health and Connected Living.
 Participations consist principally of the subsidiaries Billag Ltd, cablex Ltd, and Swisscom Broadcast Ltd. Billag Ltd collects radio and TV license fees on behalf of the Swiss Confederation. cablex Ltd operates in the field of construction and maintenance of wired and wireless networks in Switzerland, primarily in the field of telecommunication.
 Swisscom Broadcast Ltd is the leading provider in Switzerland of radio services, of cross-platform services for customers in the media field and of securitised radio transmissions.

 Revenue generated from services

 Swisscom provides bundled service offerings which include internet and TV as well as an optional fixed-line connection with telephony services.
 They are all offered on the basis of fixed monthly subscription charges (flat rate).
 Revenue is recognised on a straight-line basis over the contractual term.